Corporate vs independent funeral directors: who charges more and why

 Ask what the professional service fee covers.
 This is typically the single largest line item on the invoice ($2,500 to $6,000+) and the one with the least explanation.
 Ask the provider to explain what it includes.
 Consumer advocacy groups including CHOICE have flagged this as a transparency issue across the industry.

 Include at least one independent or direct provider.
-If you only compare corporate brands, you are comparing within a narrow and structurally more expensive price band.
+If you only compare corporate brands, you are comparing within a narrower, higher price band.
 Adding one independent provider to your comparison gives you a genuine baseline.

 Frequently asked questions